Select a language to view our site with

 Evaluation of the Training Program

-Upon successful completion of the training, participants will receive a certificate from SFU Ljubljana confirming their participation in the program Supportive Counseling and Psychotherapeutic Work with Non-Ordinary States of Consciousness and the total number of completed hours (273 hours).
+Upon successful completion of the training, participants will receive a certificate from SFU Ljubljana confirming their participation in the program Supportive Counseling and Psychotherapeutic Work with Non-Ordinary States of Consciousness, the total number of completed hours (796 hours), and that they are trained and prepared to serve as NOSC sitters/facilitators in accordance with the program’s ethical and clinical guidelines.

 Training Content